 You can try a temporary system to see if spinal cord stimulation will work for you.
-During the 3- to 7-day trial, you will find out how much it reduces your pain, and how well it helps you achieve your pain management goals.
+During the up to 10-day trial, you will find out how much it reduces your pain, and how well it helps you achieve your pain management goals.

 The temporary system consists of these components: